-After roping the yak, they held it still while tying a hold around his mid-section, but one them mounted the yak and rode it like bull in rodeo as it ducked its head and kicked from side to side.
+After roping the yak, they held it still while tying a hold around his mid-section.
+Then one of them mounted the yak and rode it like bull in rodeo as it ducked its head and kicked from side to side.
 After the yak riding, came the mare riding.
 Mares are only used for milk and are not trained to be ridden.
 As such, we watched a bucking bronco competition.

 Item Retrieving on Horseback

 The rodeo continued as the cowboys galloped across the steppe and reached down to pick up whips and long poles.
 The small horses as well as their stirrups always being tied together under the horse, helped with this endeavor, though it still appeared quite challenging.
 It was fun to watch them hang on by a few threads from their jeans.

 Switching Horses at a Gallop

 The last trick at the rodeo featured a cowboy jumping from horse to horse which were tied together as he galloped toward us.
 I have to give credit to their abilities just like cowboys in America.
 In addition, we felt honored, for them to share with us what they are most proud of…the horse life!
 But as I mentioned previously, there are a few parts of rodeos that challenge me.

 Galloping Across the Mongolian Steppe